-Justin is both an experienced accompanist and chamber musician, and has twice been part of the winning group in the NZ National Chamber Music Contest.
-He has worked with many contemporary music ensembles performing on piano, celeste, harmonium, keyboard and harpsichord.
-His present studies incorporate his interest in early keyboard instruments, piano tuning, and conducting.
-Justin has also played the violin and viola from an early age, and loves to play in orchestras, string quartets, and Christian worship settings.
+Bird also thrives as an accompanist and chamber musician, and has twice been part of the winning group in the NZ National Chamber Music Contest.
+He has worked with many contemporary music ensembles performing on celeste, harmonium and harpsichord.
+His recent studies incorporate his interest in early keyboard instruments, piano tuning, and conducting.
+He also plays the violin and viola and loves to play in orchestras, string quartets, and Christian worship settings.